stefanthoss/stefandroid-blog/_posts/2021-06-27-install-plex-on-debian.md

 tags: linux server
 ---

+I prefer to run my [Plex Media Server](https://www.plex.tv) on a Debian VM.
+This is the easiest way to run a Plex Media Server (I prefer it over the Docker container version).
+I'm using a [Proxmox Debian Buster template]({% post_url 2021-07-02-proxmox-debian-cloud-init-template %}) to set up the VM quickly.

-Execute the following steps to add the Plex repository and install Plex Media Server:
+Check [Plex's installation article](https://support.plex.tv/articles/200288586-installation) for the official instructions.
+In short, execute the following steps to add the Plex repository and install the Plex Media Server:

 ```shell
 sudo apt update